 If someone you love was killed in a personal injury accident caused by another person or entity's negligence, you may have grounds for a wrongful death claim.

-At the Law Offices of Shane Smith, we understand that your family is going through a particularly difficult time.
+At Shane Smith Law, we understand that your family is going through a particularly difficult time.
 We're here for you—and we understand that no amount of financial compensation can make up for the loss of your beloved family member.
 While moving forward with a wrongful death claim can't bring your loved one back, it can ensure that you and your family are taken care of financially, just as your loved one would have wanted.

 Are you considering filing a wrongful death claim in North Carolina?
 Here's what you need to know.